adamcaron/chisel/lib/document.md

-# This is the Header
+# This is the header!

-This is my favorite paragraph ever.
-It's such a nice paragraph.
+Here's a paragraph.